 On reflection concerning my attempts at taking my own life, I have no doubt even to this day I wanted to end it all, but I also think it was partly a cry for help!
 I was at the lowest point in my life, and saw no way out.

 I was being totally misunderstood and I remember being called everything from Hyperactive to a attention seeking drama.
 The truth is my mood swings were being dictated by my depression.
-This was something that was out of my control, while I didn’t receive the right diagnosis and treatment.
+This was something that was out of my control, while I didn’t receive the right diagnosis, treatment and therapy.
 Trying to explain this always left me feeling exasperated and feeling desperately alone.

 The overwhelming feeling was always one of not feeling normal, because mostly of the way people spoke or reacted to me, if I dared to say I was suffering from depression, not that I told anybody very often.
 Why because I couldn’t deal with the judgemental attitude.
 The truth which I know now, was, I was normal, I just needed help!